NFL Rumors: After Ravens Sign Arena League Quarterback, New Team Emerges As Possibility For Colin Kaepernick

 — SportsCenter (@SportsCenter) July 27, 2017

-It is not clear if Colin Kaepernick would be an immediate option for the Kansas City Chiefs.
+It is unclear if Colin Kaepernick would be an immediate option for the Kansas City Chiefs.
 The team is going into the 2017 season with the steady Alex Smith at quarterback and just spent a first-round pick on quarterback Patrick Mahomes, who will be groomed to take over as the eventual starter.
 So at best, Kaepernick would likely serve as competition for the backup role while Mahomes develops.

 John Harbaugh says Ravens are interesed in signing Colin Kaepernick, per @jeffzrebiecsun https://t.co/6VvwcKjh4B pic.twitter.com/D9qOtcnWwe